Swung0x48/BMETutorial/src/en/start/basic-operation.md

 `F`, press to trigger.

-The view will automatically change to focus on the selected object, and set current position as the center of view adjustments.
+The view will automatically change to focus on the selected object, and current position is set as the base point of view.

 ::: tip

-All view adjustments are based on this center.
+All view adjustments are relative to the aforementioned point.
 Try to focus and change it if it's hard to change the view.

 :::